Combinations Calculator – Calculate nCr

 How to Calculate Combinations

 Lottery tickets are a common example to demonstrate what combinations are.
-Each ticket represents a combination of numbers from a larger set.
+Each ticket represents a combination of numbers from a larger set of possible numbers.
+If order matters, then one is interested in permutations (see below), but not combinations.

-In fact, once you know the total number of combinations, then you can calculate the probability of winning.
-In fact, this is the basis for calculating probabilities in a binomial distribution.
+Once you know the total number of combinations, then you can calculate the probability of winning.
+This is actually the basis for calculating probabilities in a binomial distribution, which might track the total number of heads in a series of coin flips.

-The calculator above finds the number of possible combinations of things in a collection.
-You can also use a formula the calculate the number of combinations in a set.
+The calculator above finds the number of possible combinations of elements in a collection.
+Of course, you can also use a formula the calculate them as well.

 C(n,r) = n! / r!(n – r)!